dokumentacion/planaria/use.md

 ## Analytics Database

-You can build a separate standalone analytics database for application usage, protocol usage, transaction pattern usage, etc. This database can run independent from whoever is actually running the application.
+You can build a separate standalone analytics database for application usage, protocol usage, transaction pattern usage, etc. This database can run independently from whoever is actually running the application.

 ## Prunable Database